Chromatography, as you know, is a lab-technique that analyzes the components of a mixture by separating them.

 The principle is similar to column chromatography.
 The components of a mixture in the mobile phase travel in the column at different speeds.
 This rate of travel depends on the relative affinity of the components towards the mobile phase and stationary phase.

 The mobile phase is pumped into the column at a defined pressure along with the sample.
-The sample components coming out of the column are detected by the use of either UV-Visible spectroscopic detector or potentiometric or any other suitable detector.
+The use of either UV-visible spectroscopic detector potentiometric or any other suitable detector detects the sample components coming out of the column.

 The application of pressure reduces the time of the run in the column.
 For better separation, enhanced stationary phases and mobile phases are incorporated.